Fannon/mobo/lib/cli.md

 CONSOLE COMMANDS
 ----------------

--v  --version           Display version
+--version (-v)              Display version
--h  --help              Display help text
--s  --settings          Displays current settings
+--help (-h)                 Display help text --settings (-s)             Displays current settings
                             Includes inherited and calculated settings

--u  --update            Updates the current project templates with the latest mobo default templates
+--update (-u)               Updates the current project templates with the latest mobo default templates
                             This might be necessary if new features are introduced Creates a Backup from your current templates first.

--i  --init              Creates a new raw project in the current directory
-    --example hardware  Installs the "hardware" sample project --example shapes    Installs the "shapes" sample project
+--init (i)                  Creates a new raw project in the current directory --example hardware          Installs the "hardware" sample project --example shapes            Installs the "shapes" sample project

--f  --force             Forces the upload of the complete model -r  --run-through       Skips watching the filesystem and serving the webapp
+--force (-f)                Forces the upload of the complete model --run-through (-r)          Skips watching the filesystem and serving the webapp
                             mobo will exit after completion.
 This might be useful if mobo is triggered through other skripts.

 --skip-upload               Skips the upload (and deletion) to the wiki

+--nuke-content              Nukes all maint content wiki pages --nuke-structure            Nukes all structural wiki pages (templates, categories, ...)
+--nuke-custom-namespaces    Nukes all content from custom namespaces

 DEVELOPER CONSOLE COMMANDS